wassimcodes/wassimcodes/README.md

 # **Who am I?**

-- Gameplay programmer with experience in C++ and C#.
+- Game programmer with experience in C++ and C#.
+- Experienced with APIs and libraries such as OpenGL, Raylib, GLFW, ImGui and SDL2.
-- Familiar with coding shaders.
+- Experienced with Unreal Engine and Unity.
 - Successfully shipped a full game.
-- Passionate about creating engaging gameplay experiences with polished visuals.

 <h3 align="left">Socials:</h3>
 <p align="left">